jayqi/quickhttp/README.md

 Options:
   -t, --timeout TEXT              Time to keep server alive for after most
                                   recent request.
 Accepts time expressions
-                                  parsable by pytime parse, such as '10m' or '10:00'.  [default: 10m]
+                                  parsable by pytimeparse, such as '10m' or '10:00'.  [default: 10m]

   -b, --bind TEXT                 Address to bind server to.
 '127.0.0.1' (or